 The creativity used by the teacher in Google Classroom is selecting the materials in accordance with the lesson plan or syllabus.
 Because the Extensive Reading class is not only to read, but also supported by other materials, so the lecturer need to combine the materials related to the importance of extensive reading, benefit and tips for doing extensive reading.
-Beside the materials official from channels Youtube, the students were also asked to join webinar on empowering Reading that was held on Zoom, and made resume or report on their webinar activities.
+Beside the materials taken from official channels on Youtube, the students were also asked to join webinar on empowering Reading that was held on Zoom, and made resume or report on their webinar activities.